John Hinchcliff: Biography

 In 1984, Hinchcliff was appointed principal of the Auckland Technical Institute (ATI).
 He worked to transition ATI from a polytechnic to a university, and this was eventually agreed to by the government in 1999.
 ATI duly became a university from 1 January 2000, renaming itself as Auckland University of Technology (AUT).
 It was the first New Zealand polytechnic to become a university.
 From 2000 to 2003, Hinchcliff was vice-chancellor of AUT.

 Hinchcliff was an Auckland City Councillor for three years.
 He represented the Tamaki-Maungakiekie Ward for the Labour Party from 2004 to 2007.
 In 2007 he stood unsuccessfully for Mayor of Auckland, placing fourth.

 Honours and recognition

 In 1990, Hinchcliff was awarded the New Zealand 1990 Commemoration Medal.

 In the 1997 Queen's Birthday Honours, Hinchcliff was appointed an Officer of the New Zealand Order of Merit, for services to education.
 In the 2003 Queen's Birthday Honours, he was promoted to Companion of the New Zealand Order of Merit, also for services to education.

 In 2006, Hinchcliff received an honorary doctorate from AUT.
 In 2014, he was conferred the title of emeritus vice-chancellor by AUT, in recognition of his role in transitioning that institution into a university.

+In 2022, Hinchcliff was inducted into the Drew University Rugby Football Club Hall of Fame as an inaugural member.